+Electrici ty

+Repair category 1

-Notes The electrical system within the property appeared of modern design, there being a circuit breaker type distribution board.
-It should be emphasised that the system was not tested at the time of our inspection.
-The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
+Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

 Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

-F \ Vater, plumbing and bathroom fittings
+Water, olumbing and bathroom fittings

 Repair category 1

-Notes The sanitary fittings appeared in satisfactory order consistent with age.
-It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
-Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
-Waterproof seals in sanitary areas should be checked and maintained on a regular basis.
+Notes The sanitary fittings appeared in fair order consistent with age.

-H leating and hot water
+Heating and hot water

 Repair category 1

-Notes There is a gas fired central heating system and gas fittings and these should all be checked and serviced in the normal manner.
-In the interests of safety it would be prudent to have all gas appliances checked by a Gas Safe registered tradesman.
+Notes A gas fired central heating system has been installed.
+This will require ongoing and regular servicing.

-F Drainag e
+Drainage e

-Repair category 1
+Repair category